 Death was at my door

 My near death experience should have killed me from my near death suicide attempt that I didn't expect survive.
 I should have read up on the statistics, four out of five suicide attempts fail.

 In 2003, during a four week period, I lost my job, van and apartment, I spent four days in a county jail for not being able to pay child support.
 The Norfolk County Jail was filled to capacity; so I was placed in the infirmary on a cold floor and a dark room with a thin matress and a light blanket.
 I was allowed to make one five minute call a day.
 It was only time out of this room where I had my first thoughts of suicide.
 A psychologist once told me that that spending four days in jail in these conditions was enough to make me suicidal.

 Tanya, my estranged wife told me she filed for divorce the evening I got out of county jail.
 The very next day my landlord asked me to move out of my apartment in five days.
 I was deeply depressed.
 I saw no way out.
 There was nobody I could turn to for help and I did not know how to reach out to someone.
 Life no longer seemed worth living when I attempted suicide three days after I was released from county jail and two days before my eviction.

 My near-fatal suicide attempt story began on October 23, 2003 when I overdosed on enough pills to kill an elephant only to survive by a miracle that was God's intervention.
 Was I brain dead before or after I overdosed on pills?
 Before I took my overdose of prescription drugs I asked God for forgiveness and help.
-I knew that committing suicide was not only a sin but it was wrong.
+I believed that death by suicide was not only a sin but it was wrong.
 I could have been created as a rock or tree but to be born as a human was the greatest gift by God.